MohamadYusuf/WebRx-Site/docs/component-overview.md

 ## Example: A like/dislike widget

-To get started, you can register a component using wx.components.register (technically, registration is optional, but it’s the easiest way to get started).
+To get started, you can register a component using wx.components.register (technically, registration is optional, but it's the easiest way to get started).
 A component definition specifies a view-model and template.
 For example:

 ```javascript
 wx.app.component('like-widget', {